duolu/pyrotation/README.md

 ## pyrotation_demo.py

-The **pyrotation_demo** module provides four interactive GUI visualizers based on the matplotlib, corresponding to the four representations of the 3D rotation.
+The **pyrotation_demo** module provides four interactive GUI visualizers based on the matplotlib, corresponding to the four representations of the 3D rotation implemented in the **pyrotation** module.
 Users can drag sliders to directly change parameters of the representation and the corresponding rotation of reference frame is shown in real-time.
+This demo is mainly made for learning how 3D rotation work.

 This module requires numpy, matplotlib, and the **pyrotation** module.